Life After Bankruptcy

 Be it in St Louis St. Charles or anywhere, the discharge in a Chapter 7 bankruptcy is in fact, the door to starting over.
+Life after bankruptcy is a fresh start.
 This time, know what to watch for, know what to do.
 You’ve been working with your attorney, doing the calculations, and preparing for the future.
 I cannot over-stress how important it is to educate yourself about debt and finances.
 Buy the books, go to the websites, hire the professionals.
 If you run a business, keep in mind, your accountant should not be your spouse or your buddy, unless of course your spouse is an accountant but even then, remember “He who represents himself has a …………” Check your credit report, but be cautious about placing too much emphasis on it.
 Develop new systems, new methods, and new habits.
 Be informed, take it slow.
 I highly recommend further financial education, which is available from a variety of resources.

 Today is a New Day!